-For the case of time-varying variance, the causal identifiability is up to the mutually independent exogenous additive noises~\cite{identifiability2008nips}.
-That is, if there is no causal connection between two additive noise nodes, the causation is identifiable.
-Thus, an effective approach is to relate the time-varying noises with a common timestamp, and the timestamps at all time steps are observable confounders $C_{t-\tau}, \tau=0, \dots, T-1$~\cite{nonstationary2015huang, nonstationary2017kun, nonstationary2019huang, nonstationary2020huang}.
+In the case of time-varying variance, causal identifiability relies on the mutual independence of exogenous additive noises~\cite{identifiability2008nips}.
+Specially, if no causal connection exists between two additive noise nodes, the causation is identifiable.
+Thus, an effective approach is to relate the time-varying noises with a common timestamp, treating the timestamps at each time step as observable confounders $C_{t-\tau}, \tau=0, \dots, T-1$~\cite{nonstationary2015huang, nonstationary2017kun, nonstationary2019huang, nonstationary2020huang}.
 As shown in Fig.~\ref{figure: nonstt}, there are three causal pathways, that is, $C_{t-1}\rightarrow U_{4, t-1}\rightarrow X_{4, t-1}$, $C_{t-1}\rightarrow C_{t}\rightarrow U_{3, t}\rightarrow X_{3,t}$, and $C_{t-1}\rightarrow C_{t}\rightarrow U_{4, t}\rightarrow X_{4,t}$.
 Thus, if $C_{t}$ and $C_{t-1}$ are hidden, the spurious connection between $X_{4, t-1}$ and $X_{3,t}$ would be detected, like the dotted line in Fig.~\ref{figure: nonstt}.
 However, $C_{t}$ and $C_{t-1}$ are usually known as the timestamp $t$ and $t-1$, thus, $C_{t}$ and $C_{t-1}$ block the fork paths between $X_{4, t-1}, X_{3,t}$ and $X_{4,t}$.
 Then, the noise variables $U_{4, t-1}, U_{3, t}$ and $U_{4, t}$ are mutually independent.
-Thus, it is causally identifiable.
-Note that, however, the premise to do so is that any hidden confounders in the case of time-varying variance can be written as smooth or non-smooth functions of timestamps~\cite{nonstationary2020huang}.
+Thus, causal identifiability is preserved.
+Note that, however, the premise to do so is that any hidden confounders associated with time-varying variance can be expressed as smooth or non-smooth functions of timestamps~\cite{nonstationary2020huang}.